 Cryoperm – Cryogenic Magnetic Shielding

 Often times, we receive requests to fabricate magnetic shields to be used at cryogenic temperatures (4.2k).
-Our standard high permeability materials Mu Metal and HyMu 80 (specs ASMT A753 Alloy Type 4, and MIL-N-14411 Composition 1) are meant to be used at room temperature, so their maximum permeability will degrade and the magnetic shields will saturate as the application reaches cryogenic temperatures.
+Standard high permeability materials mumetal and HyMu 80 (specs ASTM A753 Alloy Type 4, and MIL-N-14411 Composition 1) are meant to be used at room temperature, so their maximum permeability will degrade and the magnetic shields will saturate as the application reaches cryogenic temperatures.
 Fortunately, a material called Cryoperm was developed to withstand the extreme cold or cryogenic temperatures.

 MuShield offers Cryoperm in .020″ (.5mm) and .040″ (1mm) thicknesses, and has extensive history fabricating and heat treating magnetic shielding with this material.